Evaluating Semantic Variation in Text-to-Image Synthesis: A Causal Perspective

 \textbf{T2I Synthesis Models.} We evaluate 13 mainstream T2I models as shown in Tab. ~\ref{tab:t2i_models}.
 For each sentence, we generate one image, resulting in a total of 684 $\times$ 3 $\times$ 13 images.
 Each input prompt is the sentence itself, without any negative prompts or additional details expanded by prompt generators.

 \textbf{Evaluators}.
-We use 4 advanced MLLMs as the evaluators to calculate text-image alignment scores: Gemini 1.5 Pro, Claude 3.5 Sonnet, GPT-4o and GPT-4 Turbo.
-The latter two have demonstrated near-human performance in evaluating the text-image alignment in T2I synthesis~\cite{zhang2023gpt,chen2024mj}.
-We format a sentence and an image in a prompt and feed it into the evaluator, asking it to assign two scores: object accuracy (0-50 points) and relation accuracy (0-50 points).
-The sum of these two scores is treated as the total score, which is then normalized to $[0,1]$.
+We use 4 MLLMs as automatic evaluators to calculate text-image alignment scores: Gemini 1.5 Pro, Claude 3.5 Sonnet, GPT-4o and GPT-4 Turbo.
+Each evaluator is given a sentence and an image and asked to assign two scores: object accuracy (0-50 points) and relation accuracy (0-50 points).
+The sum of these two scores is taken as the total score, which is then normalized to $[0,1]$.
 To validate MLLMs' effectiveness, we conducted human evaluation using three raters on 80 samples (20 each from Midjourney v6, DALL-E 3, CogView3Plus, and Ideogram2) with the same scoring protocol.
 Then we measure the correlation coefficients of MLLMs with human preferences.